Getting started with Konflux

 Snapshot

-Over time as you produce more builds, your tenant namespace will have many Snapshots in it.
-Understand that at any point in time, a given Snapshot might not necessarily represent the latest built artifacts for all Components in your tenant namespace.
+Over time, as you produce more builds, your tenant namespace will contain many snapshots.
+Understand that at any point in time, a given snapshot might not necessarily represent the latest built artifacts for all components in your tenant namespace.

 IntegrationTestScenario

-An IntegrationTestScenario (ITS) CR is a Tekton Pipeline defining a test which is intended to run against an entire Snapshot.
-The Integration Service runs all ITSs which are configured for the Snapshot’s Application.
-A default ITS is automatically created for every new Application to enable all Components to be checked against a specified EnterpriseContractPolicy.
+An IntegrationTestScenario (ITS) CR is a Tekton Pipeline that defines a test to run against an entire snapshot.
+The Integration Service runs all configured ITSs for the snapshot’s application.
+The system also creates a default ITS for every new application to enable EnterpriseContractPolicy checks on all components.

-Each ITS can be configured as optional for release.
-All non-optional tests must pass before the new Component build is "promoted" to update the references on the Component CR.
+You can configure each ITS as optional for release.
+All non-optional tests must pass before the new component build is "promoted" to update the references on the component CR.

 EnterpriseContractPolicy

-Building in Konflux follows a "build once, release multiple times" mentality where each release can have separate requirements on the builds before allowing the action.
-These build requirements are codified in an EnterpriseContractPolicy (ECP).
+Building in Konflux follows a "build once, release multiple times" mentality, where each release can have separate requirements on the builds before allowing the action.
+You codify these build requirements in an EnterpriseContractPolicy (ECP).

-When an ECP is evaluated against a Snapshot, a single result is returned according to the highest violation.
-If, for example, all Components pass the policy requirements, the policy evaluation is true.
-If a single Component in a Snapshot fails the policy, however, the overall result is a failure even if all of the rest have clean passes.
+When Konflux evaluates an ECP against a snapshot, it returns a single result based on the highest violation.
+For example, if all components pass the policy requirements, the policy evaluation is true.
+If a single component in a snapshot fails the policy, however, the overall result is a failure even if all of the rest have clean passes.

 ReleasePlan

 A ReleasePlan (RP) CR maps an Application you want to release with a release action.
 It defines the process to release future Snapshots of your Application in the managed namespace.
-It also defines whether or not you have automatic releases enabled and additional data to be supplied to each release pipeline that runs in the future.
+It also determines whether automatic releases are enabled and whether you want to provide additional data to each future release pipeline.

 ReleasePlanAdmission

-section of this resource will define which destination repositories your
+section of this resource will define which destination repositories to push your content to.

 Release